azist/azos/src/Azos.Sky/Locking/readme.md

  Distributed locking feature facilitates global synchronization at any system topography level with just a few lines of code.
 It is also used for coordination/scheduling of running processes.
-The data contained in the locking servers is considered to be ephemeral, there is no need to persist it, consequently **Sky OS locking is a pure in-memory solution** without making any disc copies or cross-device state synchronization.
+The data contained in the locking servers is considered to be ephemeral, there is no need to persist it, consequently **Sky OS locking is a pure in-memory solution** without making any on-disk copies or cross-device state synchronization.

  ## Probability-based Speculative Synchronization